 The hon.
 Member for Carmarthen West and South Pembrokeshire (Simon Hart) talked about the need to protect raptors, and about the prosecution of crimes.
 He was the only Member today to argue that there is a need for upland management and shooting.
 I suppose many people might not share that view, but it is good to hear someone put it forward as a matter that needs to be looked at.

 The hon.
 Member for Islwyn (Chris Evans) introduced a new subject to the debate: egg theft and the egg trade.
-He pointed out that unfortunately the people involved are naturally drawn to endangered species as they build their collections, creating a vicious cycle that could wipe them out, and that makes them even more attractive to other people involved in the illicit trade.
+He pointed out that unfortunately the people involved are naturally drawn to endangered species as they build their collections, creating a vicious cycle that could wipe them out, and that makes them even more attractive to other people involved in this illicit trade.
 That is another crime that should be stamped out.